 Styled as a self-referencing cabinet of curiosities, this chapbook is also a Rorschach for the genre of creative nonfiction, many of whose stalwart writers have been written off as “navel-gazers.”
 This text demands the reader be swayed to see what, in fact, is so good about looking at one’s own navel after all.

-This text is forthcoming from The Operating System and is part of the 2020 Digital Chapbook Series, which has been coedited and curated by OS collaborators Curtis Emery and Orchid Tierney.
+This text is published by The Operating System and is part of the 2020 Digital Chapbook Series, coedited and curated by OS collaborators Curtis Emery and Orchid Tierney.

 Release date: September 23, 2020